leolabs/json-autotranslate/README.md

-  -s, --service <service>                       selects the service to be used for translation (default: "google-translate") --list-services                               outputs a list of available services -m, --matcher <matcher>                       selects the matcher to be used for interpolations (default: "icu") --list-matchers                               outputs a list of available matchers -c, --config <value>                          supply a config parameter (e.g. path to key file) to the translation service -f, --fix-inconsistencies                     automatically fixes inconsistent key-value pairs by setting the value to the key
+  -s, --service <service>                       selects the service to be used for translation (default: "google-translate") --list-services                               outputs a list of available services -m, --matcher <matcher>                       selects the matcher to be used for interpolations (default: "icu") -a, --with-arrays                             enables support for arrays in files, but removes support for keys named 0, 1, 2, etc.
+  --list-matchers                               outputs a list of available matchers -c, --config <value>                          supply a config parameter (e.g. path to key file) to the translation service -f, --fix-inconsistencies                     automatically fixes inconsistent key-value pairs by setting the value to the key